-Identifying the barriers and challenges that local disabled people face when accessing local services and facilities, through existing local research, studies and users focus groups.
-Developing a joint approach to removing the barriers and challenges involving disabled people and key public and voluntary sector agencies that run services from community buildings and premises.
-This joint approach will or should include common practical solutions/methods for enhancing access and training for staff.
-It will also ensure that high quality access becomes an overarching theme and priority in policy, planning and service delivery across all sectors.
+- Identifying the barriers and challenges that local disabled people face when accessing local services and facilities, through existing local research, studies and user focus groups; - Developing a joint approach to removing these barriers and challenges by involving disabled people and key public and voluntary sector agencies that run services from community buildings and premises.
+This joint approach should include common practical solutions/methods for enhancing access and training for staff.
+It should also ensure that high quality access becomes an overarching theme and priority in policy, planning and service delivery across all sectors.